tatjanakolhapure/gorgeous-online-shop/README.md

 And session is set to expire on closing browser in settings.
 So the user will be logged out and shopping bag empty after user closes their browser.

+### Orders app

+Orders app models were created following Antonio Mele guide in the book Django By Example.

+Order model is used to create orders.
+Each order stores address as a string so it would not change.
+Order also has status field which by default is processing.
+Shop managers can change order status on the admin site either to dispatched or to delivered.
+Order has field created (date and time of order creation), updated (date and time of last order update) and stripe_id field to store Stripe charge id.
+It is empty by default.
+Order also has foreign key to the user to find specific user orders.
+Order model has functions to calculate subtotal, delivery and total cost similarly as the cart has.

+OrderItem model has foreign key to the order, product and size.
+It has field price and quantity as well.
+OrderItem has also function to calculate its cost (price multiplied by quantity).

+Order app has PaymentForm for registering order.
+It has fields for billing address and card details as also stripe_id field.

+Checkout view gets information from the cart about the product items added to the cart.
+It renders a template which displays delivery address on the left with a payment form below and products list with prices on the right.
+User is able to tick "use delivery address" in billing address section and the form will be filled in with delivery address information.

+Stripe id is generated on form submission using functions in stripe.js file.
+This stripe id is then used to create a stripe charge.
+If form is not valid or payment was unsuccessful page refreshes and shows error messages for the user.
+If form is valid, stripe charge is created and if payment is successful order and order items are created as well.
+Stock is updated at the end as well and shopping bag cleared.
+User is redirected to their order page which displays information about the order.

+There is also a view to display all orders on the customer's page.
+The table is used to display orders information: columns with order date, order number, items number, total price, order status, each row has button "view order" on the right.
+On mobile screen the table shows only two columns - order date and order status, each row with a button "view" on the right.